rra/podlators/README.md

 The eyrie.org repository is the canonical one, maintained by the author, but using GitHub is probably more convenient for most purposes.
 Pull requests are gratefully reviewed and normally accepted.
-It's probably better to use the CPAN bug tracker than GitHub issues, though, to keep all Perl module issues in the same place.

 ## License

 The podlators package as a whole is covered by the following copyright statement and license:

-> Copyright 1999-2010, 2012-2020
+> Copyright 1999-2010, 2012-2021
 >     Russ Allbery <rra@cpan.org>
 >
 > This program is free software; you may redistribute it and/or modify it